 The Boseto sulphide concentrator was upgraded from its original 3.0 million tonnes per annum nameplate capacity, to 3.65 million tonnes per annum to treat the Zone 5 ores.
 The ores respond well to conventional sulphide flotation, producing approximately 155,000 tonnes of high-grade copper concentrate at 40% Cu and 375g/t Ag.
 The concentrate will be road hauled to port, for shipping and sale on the international market.

 |Operating Basis||Unit||Boseto Plan Upgrade|

 |Milling||Mill Feed Size (F80)||mm||15|

-The Project requires this plant to be volumetrically expanded to process 3.65Mtpa of sulphide copper ore, and metallurgically upgraded to cater for the Zone 5 ore characteristics.
-Extensive refurbishment is also being undertaken.
+The Boseto Processing Facility was volumetrically expanded to process 3.65Mtpa of sulphide copper ore, and metallurgically upgraded to cater for the Zone 5 ore characteristics.

-This upgrade will be achieved through the following:
+This full extent of the upgrade will be achieved through the following:

 - Modification to the ROM hopper to allow for direct unloading of 140t net payload road haul trucks.

 - Refurbishment and repairs to the existing primary crusher.